MikkCZ/pontoon-addon/README.md

 Pontoon Add-on started as [Michal's](https://people.mozilla.org/p/mstanke/) personal project, but is dedicated to all Mozilla localizers.
 You are welcome to [report bugs, request new features](https://github.com/MikkCZ/pontoon-addon/issues) or send your feedback to [Mozilla Discourse](https://discourse.mozilla.org/c/pontoon).

+During any involvement with this project, please mind the [Mozilla Community Participation Guidelines](.github/CODE_OF_CONDUCT.md).

-Those, who prefer coding, please see the [contributing guidelines](CONTRIBUTING.md).
+Those, who prefer coding, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 ## Privacy policy